Lab 1 : Intro to ROS and TurtleSim

 Figure 1.3 TurtleSim

-At this point you should have three windows open: a terminal running turtlesim_node, a terminal running turtle_teleop_key and the "turtlesim window".
+At this point you should have four windows open: a terminal running roscore, a terminal running turtlesim_node, a terminal running turtle_teleop_key and the "turtlesim window".
 Arrange these windows so that you can see the turtlesim window, but also have the terminal running turtle_teleop_key active so that you can control the turtle in turtlesim.

 Use rqt

-rqt is a graphical user interface (GUI) tool for ROS 2.
-Everything done in rqt can be done on the command line, but rqt provides a more user-friendly way to manipulate ROS 2 elements.
+rqt is a graphical user interface (GUI) tool for ROS.
+Everything done in rqt can be done on the command line, but rqt provides a more user-friendly way to manipulate ROS elements.

 1. Open a new terminal and run rqt.